 A Stuffed History means a Stuffed Future

-The recent apology by the Stuff media group for its history of reportage that had a strong racist bias towards Maori, has won the praise of many as a major step towards a non-racist media in Aotearoa.
+The recent apology by the Stuff media group for its history of reportage that had a strong racist bias against Maori, has won the praise of many as a major step towards a non-racist media in Aotearoa.
 Marxists however, see this mea culpa as part of an international move by liberal media to identify racism as a cultural problem to cover-up the deeper causes of racism inherent in global capitalism.
 Its purpose is to buy-off the rising threat of a united working class capable of uniting anti-racism and anti-capitalism as a revolutionary threat to the capitalist system.

 The problem is that dissing the past from the present also has to be explained and in such a way as its points to the future.
 All of the reactions to the stuff mea culpa have only pointed to the present utopia of a capitalism that can ride out the storm.
 More specifically, the “honouring of the Treaty”, when it is evident more than ever that the Treaty was a “fraud”.